syoung8002/review/README.md

 npm i
 npm run serve
 ```
-To use as a web component, see the README.md file in the frontend directory
+To use as a web component in another project, see the [**README.md**](https://github.com/syoung8002/review/blob/main/frontend/README.md) file in the frontend directory.

 ## Test by UI